Japhet Sery Larsen

-Japhet Sery Larsen (born 10 April 2000) is a Danish professional footballer who plays for Eliteserien club SK Brann as a centre-back.
+Japhet Sery Larsen (born 10 April 2000) is a Danish professional footballer who plays as a centre-back for the Philadelphia Union of Major League Soccer.

 Sery is a product of the FC Midtjylland academy and began his senior career with the club in 2020.
 He transferred to Norwegian club SK Brann in 2021 and to FK Bodø/Glimt in 2022, before returning to SK Brann in 2023.
-Sery has been capped by Denmark at youth level.
-His nickname is "Jeff".
+In 2026, Sery transferred to Philadelphia Union.
+He was capped by Denmark at youth level.
+Sery's nickname is "Jeff".

 Club career

 FC Midtjylland

 A central defender, Sery began his career with spells at CIK, KB, B93 and Lyngby, before joining the academy at Superliga club FC Midtjylland in July 2015.
 He progressed to sign a contract extension in January 2018 and was a part of the club's 2017–18 and 2018–19 U19 Ligaen-winning squads.
 Sery was an unused substitute for the first team on one occasion during the 2018–19 season and signed a five-year professional contract in 2019.

 On 21 June 2019, Sery joined the B team at Championship club Brentford on loan for the duration of the 2019–20 season.
 He was an unused substitute for the first team during a 1–0 FA Cup third round victory over Stoke City on 4 January 2020.

 Sery returned to Midtjylland to begin the 2020–21 season as a member of the first team squad.
 He made 8 appearances during the season and scored one goal, in a 3–0 win over OB on 10 March 2021.
 Sery left the club in July 2021.